menezmethod/kiwibug_client/README.md

 ![Redux](https://img.shields.io/badge/redux-%23593d88.svg?style=for-the-badge&logo=redux&logoColor=white)

 ## Introduction
-After juggling multiple projects in my personal and professional life, I decided to create an app that I could not only use to showcase some of the latest technologies I'd been working with, but also use myself.
+After juggling multiple projects in my personal and professional life, I decided to create an app that I could not only use to showcase some of the latest technologies I'd been working with, but also use the project myself.
 This is a simple issue tracking system that you could use to keep track of issues in your projects.

 This project's goal is to be scalable and to serve as a practice tool for real-world application development.
 Feel free to explore the code in this repository.
 ## Contributing